U.S. banks battle technology issues in race for $310 billion in new small-business aid

 The SBA said it has been dealing with unprecedented traffic and has been working around the clock to address the issues.

+On Tuesday, the SBA barred banks from using robotic systems which mimic human data entry for putting loans into E-Tran.
+Such programs "burden the processing system and diminish its capabilities," the SBA said.

-Created as part of a $2.3 trillion congressional economic relief package, the programme allows small businesses hurt by the epidemic to apply for government-guaranteed, forgivable loans with participating banks.
+Created as part of a $2.3 trillion congressional economic relief package, the program allows small businesses hurt by the epidemic to apply for government-guaranteed, forgivable loans with participating banks.

-In the rush to get cash to struggling businesses, the SBA and the U.S. Treasury have been writing the programme's rules on the fly, causing paperwork confusion and ongoing technology challenges for lenders.
+In the rush to get cash to struggling businesses, the SBA and the U.S. Treasury have been writing the program's rules on the fly, causing paperwork confusion and ongoing technology challenges for lenders.

 "I?m not sure how round 2 of PPP could have been more poorly executed than round one but we lived it today!" tweeted Noah W. Wilcox, chief executive of Grand Rapids State Bank.